wenjietseng/wjt-website-archived/experiments.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/C1O5Ngp2aAc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+- Direct: the virtual arms would follow the direction of your index finger.
+The shape of your finger is mapped one-to-one to the bending and shape of your arm.
+You can control and bend the arms by simply bending your fingers.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/msqmXK2s9TI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>